RobertFehrmann/smartCopy/README.md

 ## Setup

+SmartCopy is a set of Snowflake stored procedures that are being installed in a central repository database.
+Though all operations can be performed by using the AccountAdmin role, it considered best practice to follow the [principle of least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege).
+Therefore, the instructions below show how to create a custom role `smart_copy_rl` and assign the necessary permissions to that role.
+Of course, we need a privileged role to create `smart_copy_rl` and assign the required permissions.
+From thereon forward, a privileged role will only be needed to create the source database (from share) and target database (local), or permissions to import a share and to create a database have been assigned to `smart_copy_rl` as well.

 1. Clone the SmartCopy repo (use the command below or any other way to clone the repo)
     ```
     git clone https://github.com/RobertFehrmann/smartCopy.git